What is a Responsive Theme?

 Once you have complete everything successfully, you will have a page like the one you see in the image shown above.

 This tutorial is mainly focused on creating a basic WordPress theme from an HTML template and make it responsive by using Bootstrap 3.x.
 In future posts, we are going to make more pages like

 [You may want to read: 5 Spectacular Plug-Ins For Making WordPress Websites Mobile Responsive]

 Quicker WordPress With Cloudways

-WordPress itself being search engine friendly can really benefit with responsive design.
+WordPress, itself being search engine friendly, can really benefit with responsive design.
 At Cloudways, we believe in delivering ultimate performance.
-Our Click&Go platform allows you to launch secure WordPress servers within minutes.
-Your website will hosted on highly optimized stack of Apache+Varnish+Memcached+Varnish which cuts load times substantially.
-Click on the banner below to signup for a free 3-day trial.
+Our Cloud Platform allows you to launch secure WordPress servers within minutes.
+Your website will be hosted on a highly optimized stack of Apache+Nginx+Memcached+Varnish that cuts load times substantially.
+Click on the banner below to signup for a free trial.